Compound Interest Calculator: APR/APY, Fees, Taxes & Inflation

 Data Sources & Benchmarks

 This calculator draws on 3 independent, dated sources.
-The starting values for annual return rate are taken from the benchmarks below and refresh whenever the snapshots are updated.
+The starting values for annual rate and inflation rate are taken from the benchmarks below and refresh whenever the snapshots are updated.
+Sources are used to fix regulatory definitions (how APR and APY must be disclosed) and to supply dated, historical benchmarks for the default inputs — they are reference points, not forecasts of future returns.

 S&P 500 long-run annual return